simonkrenger/k8s-isolation/README.md

 The `memoryeater` container consumes all memory resources.
 This will lead to the container typically being OOM killed by the orchestrator.

+### forkbomb

+The `forkbomb` container runs a script that forks infinitely.
+This creates new processes, potentially affecting other workload by using up system resources (e.g. PIDs).

 ### filedescriptors

-The `filedescriptors` container opens file descriptors in a loop.
+The `filedescriptors` container opens as many file descriptors as possible.
 The file `/etc/hosts` is used to create the file descriptors.
-Typically, file descriptors are shared system-wide and not namespaced - this can lead to other processes being affected
+Typically, file descriptors are shared system-wide and not namespaced.

 ## Usage